Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

 and to the extent that they differ the latter controls.
 * *TBD: Add any other key ORS 65 references...*

-Because of the importance that bylaws need to be consistent with the articles of incorporation, if we are unable to locate the amended version from 1989 we will likely need to invest $5.00 to obtain the full document file from the State of Oregon via [this link](https://sos.oregon.gov/business/Documents/copies-forms/301-request-for-copy.pdf).
+Because it is important that bylaws need to be consistent with the articles of incorporation, if we are unable to locate the amended version from 1989 we will likely need to invest $5.00 to obtain the full document file from the State of Oregon via [this link](https://sos.oregon.gov/business/Documents/copies-forms/301-request-for-copy.pdf).

 ## STCLC restated and amended Bylaws documents

+The STCLC currently operate per the March, 2007 bylaws.
+A revised draft from December, 2014 was not approved.
+Some of its changes may be worth considering as we review what needs to change from March, 2007 bylaws version.

 The following links provide access to the last four STCLC restated and amended bylaws documents in markdown format:
 * [October, 1998](https://gist.github.com/garhanso/b1d0f87588f76b8ef034e970927e0311)